BDC Hamburger Icon

 Open row

-So what’s the future of shopping centers?
+So, what’s the future of shopping centers?
 And if you run a brick-and-mortar business, how can you adapt to changing consumer demands?

 Why shopping centers are becoming obsolete

 Some retailers have bounced back, but it isn’t hard to see that the traditional shopping model isn’t what it was during the heyday of shopping malls in the 1980s, ’90s and early 2000s.
-Coresight Research estimates that 25% of U.S. malls will close by 2025.
-Here are just a few of the reasons why shopping centers are becoming obsolete.
+Even more ominous, according to Capital One Shopping Research, up to 87 percent of large shopping malls are predicted to close over the next decade.

 1. Online purchases are easier.

-2. Online shopping is more social.
+2. Online shopping has become more social.

 3. Online stores provide unique customer service.